Eterlop12400/FS-Project-Portfolio-4/README.md

 Connect with me! : [LinkedIn](https://www.linkedin.com/in/eric-terlop-8b91101a7/)
 ___
+# Installation
+To install and run this project, make a clone of the project.
+Once the project is on your computer, open the terminal and `cd` to this project folder.
+Once the terminal is showing the folder path as your current directory run the command `npm start`.
+___

 ## Week 1: Proof of Concept
 This week's focus was on making sure the API chosen will work.
 I added a text input where a user can enter a name and based on that information it will display data from the API.
 The framework I am using is React.js.